Ask AI

 This function must return a generator, which must yield either a single SkipReason or one or more RunRequest objects.

-• run_config (Optional[Mapping]) – The config that parameterizes this execution, as a dict.
+• run_config (Optional[Union[RunConfig, Mapping]]) – The config that parameterizes this execution, as a dict.

 • run_config_fn (Optional[Callable[[ScheduleEvaluationContext], [Mapping]]]) – A function that takes a ScheduleEvaluationContext object and returns the run configuration that parameterizes this execution, as a dict.
-You may set only one of run_config, run_config_fn, and execution_fn.
+Note: Only one of the following may be set: You may set run_config, run_config_fn, or execution_fn.

-• tags_fn (Optional[Callable[[ScheduleEvaluationContext], Optional[Mapping[str, str]]]]) – A function that generates tags to attach to the schedules runs.
+• tags_fn (Optional[Callable[[ScheduleEvaluationContext], Optional[Mapping[str, str]]]]) – A function that generates tags to attach to the schedule’s runs.
 Takes a ScheduleEvaluationContext and returns a dictionary of tags (string key-value pairs).
-You may set only one of tags, tags_fn, and execution_fn.
+Note: Only one of the following may be set: tags, tags_fn, or execution_fn.

 • should_execute (Optional[Callable[[ScheduleEvaluationContext], bool]]) – A function that runs at schedule execution time to determine whether a schedule should execute or skip.
 Takes a ScheduleEvaluationContext and returns a boolean (True if the schedule should execute).
 Defaults to a function that always returns True.